 Fumigation kills termites that helps make buildings safer during earthquakes.

 Section 8 and Low-income properties are less likely to be fumigated if it becomes too costly.

 The fumigation industry provides thousands of Latinos and other minority families with a liveable income.

-Without fumigation, these people – who may have limited skills or education – would likely suffer financial hardships.
+Without fumigation, these workers – who may have limited skills or education – would likely suffer financial hardships.

 Low-income minority communities are typically more likely to live in housing conditions requiring fumigation.

-Without fumigation, these people are more vulnerable to the adverse consequences of living in pest-infected apartments and homes.
+Without fumigation, these communities are more vulnerable to the adverse consequences of living in pest-infected apartments and homes.